spotlightpa/poor-richard/content/news/2022-06-14-SPLSPORTBAN.md

 “These lies are devastatingly harmful to the transgender children themselves,” a parent of a student-athlete who did not give her name said at the Capitol recent rally.
 “It’s harmful to tell a child they can be something they’re not.”

-Opponents of the legislation said it not only harms transgender youth, but it could also promote discrimination against cisgender women who, as one student-athlete put it, “don’t fit in to the expected mold.”
+Opponents of the legislation said it not only harms transgender youth, but it could also promote discrimination against cisgender women who, as one student-athlete put it, “don’t fit into the expected mold.”

 Bills in other states include guidance on what to do if someone disputes an athlete’s sex.
-Advocates fear that any girl, trans or cisgender, <a href="https://www.usatoday.com/story/sports/columnist/nancy-armour/2022/06/04/ohio-bill-targets-transgender-athletes-with-genital-check/7504997001/">who doesn’t look “girly” enough</a> will be forced to go through invasive procedures such as <a href="https://www.dispatch.com/story/news/2022/06/07/bill-transgender-athletes-could-require-genital-checks-girls/7529718001/">genital examinations</a> in order to play sports.
+Advocates fear that any girl, trans or cisgender, <a href="https://www.usatoday.com/story/sports/columnist/nancy-armour/2022/06/04/ohio-bill-targets-transgender-athletes-with-genital-check/7504997001/">who doesn’t look “girly” enough</a> will be forced to go through invasive procedures such as <a href="https://www.dispatch.com/story/news/2022/06/07/bill-transgender-athletes-could-require-genital-checks-girls/7529718001/">genital examinations</a> to play sports.

 Pennsylvania’s legislation doesn’t specify how to determine an athlete’s sex, only that the distinction is required.